 Charter Q1: Is it desirable to translate contact information to a single common language or transliterate contact information to a single common script?

 A key issue that emerged early on in the Working Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of transformed data is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
 This means that the accuracy of contact information data that are entered and displayed is paramount.
-There was however some divergence in the Working Group about whether the need for accuracy is an argument in favour of transformation or not – and this is also reflected in the section below as well as the public comments received (see ‘Community Input’ below).
+There was, however, some divergence in the Working Group about whether the need for accuracy is an argument in favour of transformation or not – and this is also reflected in the section below as well as the public comments received (see ‘Community Input’ below).

 To demonstrate how the Working Group arrived at its Recommendations, the following summary provides both the arguments in favour and opposing mandatory transformation.